$0 Open Adoption Navigation Guide — Quick-Start Checklist

 Who This Is NOT For

-• Families in the foster care system who have not yet finalized and whose contact is still court-ordered and caseworker-supervised — at that stage, the court order governs and the guide's frameworks apply post-finalization
+• Families in the foster care system who have not yet finalized and whose contact may still be governed by court or agency conditions and caseworker involvement — at that stage, those directions govern and the guide's frameworks apply post-finalization

 • Families with a birth parent in a situation that presents genuine physical safety risk to you or your child — that requires law enforcement or attorney involvement, not a guide